 Labeling of Transactions is Imperfect

-Account aggregators allow you to see all of your monetary transactions in a single view, and will help you budget by labeling transactions based on what they are.
+Account aggregators allow you to see all of your monetary transactions in a single view and will help you budget by labeling transactions based on what they are.

-Thus, if you really want a complete look at the breakdown of your transactions, you need to do a lot of manual editing, and this can take time.
+If you really want a complete look at the breakdown of your transactions, you need to do a lot of manual editing, which can take time.

 Some Accounts Will Never Link Due to Security

 With two-factor authentication, the account requires the user to enter the username once and then receive a password on a separate device.

 You might be able to get around this by disabling two-factor authentication on the account, but then you lose the benefit of enhanced security.

-So should you sign up for Mint or Personal Capital?
+Should you sign up for Mint or Personal Capital?
 Which is better overall?

 Nevertheless, Mint may be a better option if you are more interested in simply tracking spending.